gadget-inc/dateilager/Readme.md

 New versions are released and hosted on Github. (https://github.com/gadget-inc/dateilager/releases)

-Create a new tag and push it to Github, Goreleaser will handle building it.
+Create a new tag and push it to GitHub, GoReleaser will handle building it.

 ```bash
 $ git tag v0.0.x